chringel21/chringel.dev/content/blog/2023/prototyping-a-network-analysis-app/index.md

 Oh, and one last remark:

 **I was right!** I live in a spot secluded from glass containers within 10 minutes walking time.
 Bummer! 🤷

+**Update 2023-03-03**

+In a previous version of this post I stated that Express uses a file based router.